That dollar amount reflects a 20.5% increase compared to $350.1 million five years earlier in 2021.

 Below are exports from Barbados that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on home country Barbados’ goods trail Barbadian importer spending on foreign products.

-Barbados has notably negative net exports and therefore deep international trade deficits for refined petroleum oils, petroleum gases and petroleum coke under the category named mineral fuels including oil.
+Barbados has notably negative net exports and therefore deep international trade deficits for machinery including computers and mineral fuels including oil (particularly refined petroleum oils, petroleum gases and petroleum coke) under the related product categories.

 Barbados’ Export Companies